VinceZK/json-on-relations/README.md

  }
 ```
 ### Get an entity instance through one of its business ID
-The business ID always belongs to one of an entity's relation.
+The business ID always belongs to one of an entity's relations.
 For example, the attribute USER_ID is one of the person entity's business IDs,
 which belongs to the relation "r_employee".
 You need to make sure the business ID can uniquely identify the entity,